 Brothers of Saint Gabriel, and free schools for the poor boys and

-- Wrote The Love of Eternal Wisdom, True Devotion to the Blessed Virgin
+- Wrote The Love of Eternal Wisdom, True Devotion to the Blessed

-through Mary), The Secret of Mary, A Letter
+Consecration to Jesus through Mary), The Secret of Mary, A Letter

 Methods of Reciting the Rosary.

 Texas To Jesus Through Mary